Day 193: Fifteen Years of Running

 COMING BACK INTO BALANCE (2022-2023)

 I started last year planning on continuing down the path of hardcore marathoner as in 2021.
 At one point in the spring, I saw a physical therapist who suggested I needed to get help to take care of my body.
 I ignored this advice.
-At least the Galloway’s run/walk/run methodhelped to mitigate the challenges of marathon training.
+At least the Galloway’s run/walk/run method helped to mitigate the challenges of marathon training.
 I had many fine training runs, including a 23- and 26-miler.
-Finally reality caught up with me on my final long run a month before CIM.
+Reality caught up with me on my final long run a month before CIM.
 After seeing a sports-oriented chiropractor, I decided to bow out of doing the marathon.

 This proved to be a great decision.
-I have been much happier and more relaxed in the past few months.
-I have been going to the gym and swimming with my wife.
+I have been much happier and more relaxed in the past few months, going to the gym and swimming with my wife.
 I am sleeping longer and appreciating not having the pressure of an upcoming marathon.
-I have no loss of enthusiasm for running, but aim to better maintain my overall life balance in the future.
+I have no loss of enthusiasm for running, but aim to maintain my overall life balance in the future.

 How this period felt: Though I had many fun running experiences last year, there was an unexamined stress looming in the background.
 It only lifted when I finally let go of running CIM and started to focus on healing.
 Now I feel a sense of lightness and joy.
 It shall be a good year!